MattGibney/OpenMud/DevelopmentBlog.md

 on grand adventures, epic quests, grind out skills or work together to acheive something entirelly new.

+## Development work begins (Monday 19th July 2021)

+I've started development now.
+The primary focus to begin with is to get something that's functional.
+It isn't going to be amazing by any standards but it is a starting point.
+The primary focus with development right now is to define clear interfaces.
+For example, I have implemented the telnet connection support, I did this in a way that abstracts the connection from the game logic.
+It would be trivial to switch out the telnet connection for something else.
+It should also be possible to run multiple connection servers at the same time, allowing players with different connections to share the same game server.

+I don't feel like there is too much to talk about yet.
+It's mostly just been busy work.
+A lot of the configs are pulled directly from other projects I've worked on in the past.
+This is going to one of my first big projecvts using Typescript.
+Until now, I have mostly focused on pure NodeJs.
+Why switch to Typescript now?
+I won't lie, a considerable chunk of it is me jumping on the bandwagon.
+JSDoc and VS Code already game me a pretty decent way of typing my codebase and caught a heck of a lot of bugs before they became problems.
+Typescript is nice becaue it's actually scrict about this, but other than that, I haven't rteally come across a reason to use it.

+It would probably be a good idea to talk very briefly about the addition of a file called `modelFactory.ts`.
+As the name may suggest, it's a factory for models.
+I think that the factory pattern is particularly strong, it has served me well over the years and makes writing testable code much easier.
+This particular factory is incredibly simple.
+It doesn't really do anything, I could just as easily import the models directly if I wanted to.
+The main benefit to using a factory is that I avoid the circular dependancy issue where in the future, I could have models requiring each other in an edless loop.
+It's caught me out before.
+As I've already said, it also makes testing a lot easier.

+The Factory pattern will be very powerful over time, especially as the application gains complexity.
+I'll save more specific descriptions for either in code documentation or a future blog post.

 ## Introduction (Friday 16th July 2021)

 Honestly, I have no idea at this point how many times I have started to work on